Justice Department withheld and removed some Epstein files related to Trump

 According to the newly released files, the FBI internally circulated Epstein-related allegations that mention Trump in late July and early August 2025.
 The list, collected from the FBI's National Threat Operations Center, included numerous salacious allegations.
 Agents marked most of the accusations as unverifiable or not credible.

-Out of more than three million pages of files released by the Justice Department in recent months, this specific allegation against Trump only appears in copies of the FBI list of claims and the DOJ slideshow.
+Out of more than 3 million pages of files released by the Justice Department in recent months, this specific allegation against Trump appears only in copies of the FBI list of claims and the DOJ slideshow.

 But a review of FBI case file logs and discovery documents turned over to Maxwell and her attorneys in the criminal case against her point to one place the claim could have come from — and how serious investigators took it.